 This collection was accumulated by the late Paul Sieghart (1927-1989), law reformer, international arbitrator, writer, broadcaster and past Chairman of Justice (British section of International Commission of Jurists).
 It contains the texts of lectures, drafts of his books and articles, assorted photocopies, press cuttings, and documents and booklets relating to human rights issued by various international organisations.

-This collection of case files, assembled by Sir Vincent Evans, concentrates upon his period as a judge of the European Court of Human Rights and his membership of the Human Charter 88 Archive
+This collection of case files, assembled by Sir Vincent Evans, concentrates upon his period as a judge of the European Court of Human Rights and his membership of the of the Human Rights Committee which implements the International Covenant on Civil and Political Rights.

 Charter88 is an independent organisation that campaigns for a modern and fair democracy.
-The Library collection contains information about the organisation and its aims, council papers and minutes, executive papers and minutes, publications and press release, information on activities, press cuttings, audio visual material, correspondence, financial records and memorabilia.
+The Library collection contains information about the organisation and its aims, council papers and minutes, executive papers and minutes, publications and press releases, information on activities, press cuttings, audio-visual material, correspondence, financial records and memorabilia.

 In 2007 the Library acquired the books and papers of the renowned human rights scholar and activist Bernie Hamilton (1945-2005) from his widow Dr. Mirilee Pearl.
 Bernie Hamilton, who taught at universities in both the UK and the US, is perhaps best known for his work with organisations such as Doctors for Human Rights (DHR), Minority Rights Group International (MRG) and the Leo Kuper Foundation, a body dedicated to the eradication of genocide worldwide.
 The Archive comprises some 14 metres of specialist documents, papers and reports, which are currently housed in the Library's Special Collections, and a substantial number of books on law, human rights and politics which have been integrated into the Library's main collection of printed works.